 And lastly, this game has an insanely robust CG library for a 5-hour-long $10 visual novel.
 There are 25 unique CGs with 71 variations.
 And what’s more, they’re good CGS, with nice posing, solid anatomy, and… lots of nudity, because that’s a selling point for this game, I guess.

 To conclude this roundabout and petty review, Chromo XY is… just okay.
 The dialogue is good, the characters are fun, and the presentation is surprisingly robust for such a niche low budget title.
 However, the greater story is shallow and its structure does not truly allow for character growth or any consistent internal transformation.
 I think a lot of its problems can be traced to the writer and creative team’s lack of familiarity and genre savviness.
-It’s something that typically and partially differentiates between good TSF media and not-so-good TSF media, and while I won’t chagrin the developers for not ‘getting it’ as much as I do, it caused a diehard devotee like me to walk away from this title pining for something more and something better.
+It’s something that typically and partially differentiates between good TSF media and not-so-good TSF media.
+While I won’t chagrin the developers for not ‘getting it’ as much as I do, it caused a diehard devotee like me to walk away from this title pining for something more and something better.

 Here is my flowchart of Chromo XY.
 If I made any errors or mistakes, please leave a comment below:

 As a postscript, there were two additional things that bothered me about Chromo XY that I couldn’t fit into the review itself, as it was already too ramble-some and tangent-y for more nitpicking: